 Join us for this webinar the week after we officially leave the European Union

 Book your place

-- An update on any official guidance on changes to procurement post-Brexit and how they might affect you.
+- Any official guidance on changes to public procurement and how they might affect you.